-Last week a food truck in Venice, CA had a fire which engulfed the truck in flames.
-The fire originated in in the deep fryer.
+A few years ago a food truck in Venice, CA had a fire which engulfed the truck in flames.
+The incident originated with a deep fryer fire.
 Luckily nobody was hurt, but the damage to a truck may require an entire kitchen remodel and weeks of rebuilding while the truck is off the street.

 Today we’ll look at the causes of these fires and how food truck operators can keep their employees and mobile kitchen safe from disasters like this.